infn-datacloud/orchestrator-dashboard/README.md

     - In `config.json` file, set the `FEATURE_REQUIRE_USER_SSH_PUBKEY` equals to **yes**.
     - Enable vault (see next point).
 - **If you want to enable vault feature**
+    - If you have a vault service, it must be correctly configured.
+It must grant the correct read, write and delete policies to users.
+The name of these policies must match the name of the policies set in the `vault-config.json` variables.
+    - Il vault deve supportare l'autenticazione tramite JWT token.
     - In `config.json` file, set the `FEATURE_VAULT_INTEGRATION` equals to **yes**.
     - Create a `vault-config.json` file with at least: `VAULT_URL`, `VAULT_ROLE` and `VAULT_BOUND_AUDIENCE`.
 - **Use environemnt variable instead of defining variables in `.json` files**